Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers: Practical realizations of the benchmark protocols

 which conveys that the unitary $U$ must commute with Majorana mode operators corresponding to a positive $s_i$ value, while for negative $s_i$ values, the $U$ must anti-commute.
 Since the Majorana mode operators anti-commute, the operator $U = \prod_{\{k : s_k = -1 \}} m_k$ meets the expected commutation and anti-commutation properties.
 Considering the Jordan-Wigner transformation, one can see that this unitary can be implemented as a layer of Pauli operators in the following way:

 The final step of the protocol is to measure the expectation values of all Majorana operators $ m_i $.
 The Majorana operators are mapped to qubit operations, and constructed using Pauli operators, thus their measurement involves appropriate transformations before applying computational basis measurements.
 Specifically, an $ H $ gate is applied to qubit $ i $ for $ X_i $, an $ S^\dagger $ gate followed by an $ H $ gate is applied to qubit $ i $ for $ Y_i $, and no additional gates are required for $ Z $-terms before measurements in the computational basis.
 From the obtained bitstrings we can compute the parity of the measurement outcomes for the corresponding Pauli string to determine the eigenvalue of $ m_i $.
-Then in the usual way, we average over multiple measurements to obtain the expectation value.
+Then, in the usual way, we average over multiple measurements to obtain the expectation value.

 In order to demonstrate what FFV benchmark scores would be attainable in a realistic scenario, we numerically simulate the benchmark circuits with a well-controlled error model.
-We implement the same simple error model that was used for the Clifford circuit simulations; that is, after each two-qubit gate a randomly chosen two-qubit Pauli operator is applied with probability $ p_{2Q} $ which corresponds exactly to the widely considered two-qubit depolarization channel.
+We implement the same simple error model that was used for the CLV simulations; that is, after each two-qubit gate a randomly chosen two-qubit Pauli operator is applied with probability $ p_{2Q} $ which corresponds exactly to the widely considered two-qubit depolarization channel.
 For readout errors, we use a simple independent bit-flip error with probability $ p_{m}$.
+The behavior of the reduced orthogonality estimators $R_{ij}^{(J)}$ under this noise model is illustrated in Fig.~\ref{fig : Fermion}.

 According to Eq.~(\ref{eq : expected}) two-qubit errors can be incorporated by determining the matrix elements of the corresponding time evolution operator $O$.
-After each term in the decomposition of the operator corresponding to a two qubit gate, i.e., Majorana operators coupling to different sites, we apply an $SO(2n)$ operator describing the effect of the unintended Pauli operator.
-We can formulate this process with a quantum channel acting on the Majorana operator, where, with probability $p_{2Q}$, the additional operators (manifesting the noise) are applied
+After each term in the decomposition of the operator corresponding to a two-qubit gate, i.e., Majorana operators coupling to different sites, we apply an $SO(2n)$ operator describing the effect of the unintended Pauli operator.
+We can formulate this process with a quantum channel $\mathcal{E}^*$ acting on the Majorana operator, where, with probability $p_{2Q}$, the additional operators (manifesting the noise) are applied

 where $\mathcal{P}_2$ denotes the set of two-qubit Pauli operators.
 Considering the free-fermionic nature of the time evolution, we can translate this channel to the language of special orthogonal operators acting on the Majorana operators